BIO A 482: Human Population Genetics

-This course surveys population genetics theory as applied to the study of micro-evolutionary changes in human populations.
+This course surveys population genetics theory as applied to the study of micro-evolutionary changes, with particular applications for human populations.
 We will examine the effects of mutation, selection, inbreeding, gene flow, and genetic drift on changes in allele frequency in populations.
 Much of the course is about formal (i.e. mathematical) models for changes in allele frequencies over time, which will then be used to understand human evolution on ecological and evolutionary time scales, examine the ways in which genetic variability has been used to study affinities among different groups, and reconstruct the past dynamics of human populations.

-The objectives of this course are to: (1) provide a solid foundation for the genetic basis of evolution; (2) introduce tools, concepts, and ways of thinking about quantitative problems in biological anthropology and evolutionary biology; (3) provide sufficient historical, intellectual, and mathematical background so that you can evaluate contemporary research in anthropological genetics.
+The objectives of this course are to: (1) provide a solid foundation for the genetic basis of evolution; (2) introduce tools, concepts, and ways of thinking about quantitative problems in biological anthropology and evolutionary biology; (3) provide sufficient historical, intellectual, and mathematical background to help evaluate contemporary research in anthropological genetics.

 The final exam is scheduled for 8:30-10:20 a.m.
 Monday, Dec 9 in the classroom.

 I will usually be available briefly after class for office hours.
 Other times can be arranged.
-Feel free to contact me by phone or email with questions or to set up an appointment.
+Feel free to call me or send email with questions or to set up an appointment.

-The textbook is Hartl and Clark, Principles of Population Genetics, 4th edition, 2007 (Sinauer Associates, Inc.).
-Be certain you get the 4th edition as it differs substantially from previous editions.
-The textbook is oriented toward general population genetics with a final chapter on human population genetics.
+The textbook is John H. Relethford, Human Population Genetics, 1st ed.
+2012 (Wiley-Blackwell).
+As with any 1st edition technical book, there are a few errors in the text.
+An errata can be downloaded from here.
 Additional readings on anthropological topics will supplement the text.
 These readings will illustrate the principles discussed in lecture and the text.
-Please finish weekly readings by Wednesday each week.
 Please finish weekly readings by Wednesday each week.
 Paper readings are available here (UW NetID required).